Beakuency: Meet Bird People in the Hudson Valley!

 -34:43

-Beakuency welcomes Marian Sole, one of the field trip coordinators for the Alan Devoe Bird Club in Columbia County.
+Marian Sole is one of the field trip coordinators for the Alan Devoe Bird Club in Columbia County.
 Her exceptional community-building skills are a great driving force in fostering a sense of connection for bird lovers in the county and beyond, and creating a supportive space for all who are interested in birding.
-Making meaningful bonds with others in real life is more important than ever in this social media age we live in.
-Marian shares how birds make it so easy for us to connect with each other regardless of our differences, how you can support the citizen science projects happening in our area, and what actions you can take right in your own backyard to help local birds.
+Building meaningful bonds in real life is more important than ever in today’s social media age.
+Marian shares how birds make it easy for us to connect with each other regardless of our differences, how you can support the citizen science projects happening in our area, and what actions you can take right in your own backyard to help local birds.

 Interview Transcript